 Obligations to Professional Colleagues

-Obligations to the Skater and Skating Clubs
+Obligations to the Skaters

 Obligations to Figure Skating

 The club promotes the sport of figure skating through the availability of practice time and qualified coaching.
 The club shall abide by the rules as set down by Skate Canada and respect any decisions recommended by either Sectional/National Board Members.

 Club decisions shall reflect the written policies of the club.
 These policies must be clearly defined and made fully public.

 Obligations to Coaches